>> Online MS-BA future students

 MS-BA course descriptions

-Ensures the foundational understanding of contextualized analytics within the business enterprise continuum, covering how data flows and is managed across the landscape of business processes.
+Ensuring the foundational understanding of contextualized analytics within the business enterprise continuum by covering how data flows and is managed across the landscape of enterprise business processes.

-Introduces quantitative modeling tools and techniques used to solve problems faced in modern supply chains, including forecasting demand, determining the capacity of a manufacturing line and the cycle times of parts being processed on the line, and methods to manage inventory.
+Provides a solid foundation and deeper understanding of the use of quantitative modeling tools and techniques to solve problems faced in modern supply chains.
+Uses Excel workbooks to implement the appropriate quantitative methods, including forecasting demand, capacity planning of a manufacturing line and the line cycle time as it pertains to parts inventory management.

-Charts a roadmap for data-driven decision making and getting a practical understanding of how IT tools and techniques can allow managers to extract predictive analytics and patterns from numeric data.
+Charting a roadmap for data-driven decision making and getting a practical understanding of how IT tools and techniques can allow managers to extract predictive analytics and patterns from primarily numeric data.

 Addresses the use of analytics tools and techniques to enhance the ability of quality management approaches to improve processes.
-The course introduces modern quality management approaches including Six Sigma and Design for Six Sigma, and covers DMAIC, the implementation cycle used to drive Six Sigma projects.
+Introduces modern quality management approaches including six sigma and design for six sigma.
+Covers the define, measure, analyze, improve and control (DMAIC) improvement cycle: the core process used to drive six sigma projects.
+DMAIC refers to a data-driven improvement cycle used for improving, optimizing and stabilizing business processes and designs.
+Provides an analytics roadmap to help users work through the DMAIC problem-solving process.

 Explores how to support informed decision making and extract predictive analytics and patterns from nonnumeric data by leveraging tools and techniques to analyze unstructured data.